Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Discussion

 This section discusses potential threats to the validity of our results, following the classification into four categories: Internal, External, Construct, and Conclusion validity~\cite{wohlin2012experimentation}.

-\subsubsection{Internal validity}
+\subsubsection{Internal Validity}

 Internal validity reflects how reliably a study establishes a cause-and-effect relationship between the experiment and its outcomes.
 One potential threat is the sensitivity of population-based methods (i.e., \emph{\gls{ours}} and \emph{\gls{sga}}) to hyperparameter settings.
-The chosen configurations may not be optimal, which could affect performance.
+The chosen configurations may not be optimal, potentially affecting performance.
 To address this, we adopted widely recommended hyperparameter values from the literature~\cite{mirjalili2018genetic}.
 For parameters lacking established defaults, we selected values based on a pilot experiment.

-Another internal validity concern stems from slight mismatches between the actual number of executed simulations and the allocated simulation budgets for the population-based methods.
+Another internal validity concern arises from slight mismatches between the actual number of simulations executed and the allocated simulation budgets for the population-based methods.
 We mitigated this issue by applying linear interpolation to align simulation budgets across different methods.
-However, interpolation assumes a linear and continuous relationship between metrics and the search budget.
+However, interpolation assumes a linear, continuous relationship between the metrics and the search budget.
 This assumption may not hold if metrics exhibit abrupt or non-linear changes across budgets, which could lead to inaccuracies in the aligned results.
 To reduce this risk, we validated the interpolation by analyzing metric trends and confirming that the linear assumption was reasonable within the tested budget range.